esm-tools/pymor_workshop/exercises/temporal_frequency.md

 1. In terminal, change into `./temporal_frequency/` directory
 2. Edit `temporal-frequency-example.yaml` file as necessary.
-3. Submit the job to slurm scheduler. `sbatch pymorize.slurm`
+3. Submit the job to slurm scheduler. `sbatch pymor.slurm`
 4. Check the output of the job.